alebermudez-MGP/sops-bds/02-contract-request.md

 > 🚫 **Two ACH forms:** When creating a BDS contract, there will always be two ACH forms that must be completed by the merchant — whether the opportunity has one owner or both an owner and co-owner.

+> 📝 **Document verification:** Whenever a contract or other document is received, verify it and extract the relevant details — update the merchant's name in Salesforce to match the contract (or driver's license, if provided) — see [05 — Quick Reference, Section 6](./05-quick-reference#section-6--document-verification).

 > 📨 **Documents from clients not yet enrolled, under Sales Lead Rose Walters:** CC teamnotification@businessdebtninjas.com on all documents sent to the client.

 > 📨 **Documents from enrolled clients (any sales lead):** Forward to clientsupport@businessdebtsolutions.com